GoogleCloudPlatform/cluster-toolkit/resources/scripts/omnia-install/README.md

 example using omnia-install, see the
 [omnia-cluster example](../../../examples/omnia-cluster.yaml).

-**Warning**: This resource will create a maintenence user named "omnia" by default which has sudo permissions.
-If you do not wish this to be the case, remove this user and/or it's permissions from each node.
+**Warning**: This resource will create a user named "omnia" by default which has sudo permissions.
+You may want to remove this user and/or it's permissions from each node.

 ## License